-A renowned dive in the BVI.
-Start by heading north around the headland into high walled canyons guiding you to a massive arch with beautiful yellow coral on the inside.
+Start by diving north around the headland into high walled canyons guiding you to a massive arch with beautiful yellow coral on the inside.
 Diving through the Chimney, named after the rock climbing term where two cliff faces meet, see how many eels your guide can find.

 Follow the rock finger which disappears down to 70ft.
 Spend time diving and exploring the numerous ledges and boulders which hide nurse sharks and yellow grunts living in harmony.
 In the shallows you will be surrounded by fish like in an aquarium.

-A fantastic summer location off West Dog.
-Described as diving the world famous Baths, this site offers huge boulders which can be explored.
-At the end of the dive, shallow up into 20ft of water and enter Joe’s Cave which will take you under the island to a large school of glassy sweepers.
-As you turn to exit, the Caribbean sun pours into the cave reflecting off all of the fish, leaving you with an image you will never forget.
+At the end of the dive, shallow up into 20ft of water and enter Joe’s Cave.
+This will take you under the island to a large school of glassy sweepers.
+As you turn to exit, the Caribbean sun pours into the cave, leaving you with an image you will never forget.

 Named after the famous Bedrock in the popular movie “The Flintstones.”
 As you navigate through interestingly shaped boulders, nurse sharks and the occasional eagle ray pass in the deep.

 Feel like Alice in Wonderland when she talks to the smoking caterpillar in the mushroom field.
 Get lost in the nooks and crannies of the massive coral structure that inhabits this dive site.
 Due to it’s exposure to the ocean, Alice in Wonderland can be very rolly on the surface, but it also gives you the chance of seeing some more elusive creatures such as reef sharks and the occasional oceanic trigger fish.